There are several plants you can cultivate in raised bed gardens with the right conditions. Think about the numerous options.

 A raised bed garden is a creative way to plant your veggies, flowers, shrubs, and whatever you love.

-Raised beds can be designed in several ways, so you can get creative.
-It can be constructed from wood, metal, stone, and brick; but what to plant in a raised garden bed?
+Raised beds can be designed in several ways so that you can get creative.
+It can be constructed from wood, metal, stone, and brick, but what to plant in a raised garden bed?
 Let’s explore some fabulous options.

 Fruits and Vegetables